1. DEBT RELIEF

 A look into the world of debt relief seekers

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during November 2024.
+We looked at a sample of data from Freedom Debt Relief of people seeking the best debt relief company for them during July 2025.
 This data highlights the wide range of individuals turning to debt relief.

 Student loan debt – average debt by selected states.